octobercms/docs/user-guide/quickstart/introduction/installation.md

 ## Wizard Installer

-The wizard installer is the simplest way to get started — no command line needed.
+The wizard installer is the simplest way to get started, no command line needed.

 1. [Download the installer archive](https://octobercms.com/download) from the October CMS website.
 1. Extract the archive to a directory on your web server.
-1. Open the directory in your browser (e.g. `http://localhost/mysite`) — the setup wizard will launch automatically.
+1. Open the directory in your browser (e.g. `http://localhost/mysite`).
+The setup wizard will launch automatically.
 1. Follow the on-screen steps to configure your database and create an administrator account.

 When the wizard finishes, your site is ready.
 Visit the URL to see the frontend, or add `/admin` to log into the admin panel.